top of page

 What is my secret?
 I collect, sort out, and literally go beyond the form of things that come from Nature.
 In other words, whenever I explore and work with natural elements, I see them from within and I transform their patterns into unique forms and structures that carry my message of freedom, wonder, and beauty.
 Because I've got an inward approach to Nature.

-As I engage with the natural elements, I also take note of the space within and around them, and I often compare this space to a deep breath that opens up my lungs, brain, and heart and fills them with Life.
-I inhale creative energy from Nature, which sparks my artistic creativity.
+As I engage with the natural elements, I also take note of the space within and around them, and I often compare this space to a deep breath that opens up my lungs, brain, and heart, and fills them with Life.
+I inhale creative energy from Nature, which sparks my artistic creativity in return.

-I find and express unrepeatable motifs, shapes, and textures in Nature because I need the guidance of this great master and I love the uncertainty of such a venture.
+I find and express unrepeatable motifs, shapes, and textures because I need the guidance of Nature and I love the uncertainty of such a venture.
 I cannot invent or create something out of nothing.
-Nobody can achieve that and if you doubt it, consider Duchamp’s Fountain or Edison’s light bulb.
-In the words of Pablo Picasso, it is as follows:
+Nobody can achieve that, and, if you doubt it, consider Duchamp’s Fountain or Edison’s light bulb.
+In the words of Pablo Picasso it is as follows:

 "I do not seek, I find.
 It is a risk, a holy adventure.
 The uncertainty of such ventures can only be taken on by those, who feel safe in insecurity, who are leaders in uncertainty, in guilelessness, who let themselves be drawn by the target and do not define the target themselves."

-I’ve recently begun a new project: I paint the Cosmos (check the pictures I've published on Instagram).
-It feels like a necessity under the current circumstances when there are so many restrictions and encroachments on people’s freedom throughout the world.
-This new cycle of works is a personal expression of the darkness of the Covid-19 pandemic, but also of hope and, ultimately, of fascination with the grandeur of our infinite Universe.
+Two years ago I painted the Cosmos (check the pictures I've published some time ago on Instagram).
+It felt like a necessity under the given circumstances when there were so many restrictions and encroachments on people’s freedom throughout the world.
+That cycle of works is a personal expression of the darkness of the Covid-19 pandemic, but also of hope and, ultimately, of fascination with the grandeur of our infinite Universe.

-I take my visual inspiration from a book that the Swiss visual artist Pipilotti Rist presented in her retrospective at the Louisiana Museum of Modern Art in Humlebaek, Denmark in 2019: Himmel & Erde: Verborgene Welten (2002).
+I took my visual inspiration from a book that the Swiss visual artist Pipilotti Rist presented in her retrospective at the Louisiana Museum of Modern Art in Humlebaek, Denmark in 2019: Himmel & Erde: Verborgene Welten (2002).
 Why this book precisely?
-Because it's filled with macro pictures, which give me a glimpse into the depth of the world not as it appears but as it actually is.
+Because it's filled with macro pictures, which gave me a glimpse into the depth of the world not as it appears, but as it actually is.
 And beyond.
 Check it out yourself (you won’t regret it).

 Where and how you can find inspiration